Engaging Generations Z and Alpha in Community Service and Volunteerism

 Why Engagement Matters

-Today’s young people—Gen Z and Gen Alpha—are passionate about justice, deeply connected to technology, and motivated by authenticity and creativity.
+Today’s young people are passionate about justice, deeply connected to technology, and motivated by authenticity and creativity.
 They are the future of civic life and nonprofit leadership.
 Engaging them meaningfully in service starts by understanding their values, barriers to service, and needs.

 Gen Z (Born 1996–2010 | Ages 13–28)